Current Stroll Information

 Union Station is located at 2501 Wall Ave, Ogden

-Grounds for Coffee - 25th Street –No info given for June.
+Grounds for Coffee - 25th Street –July’s featured artist is McKenna Powell.

 Grounds for Coffee - 111 Historic 25th Street

-Grounds for Coffee on Harrison & 30th –Will feature the talents Ayne & Ayne Velazquez.
+Grounds for Coffee on Harrison & 30th –July’s featured the talent by Abby Musgrove.

 Located at: 3005 Harrison Blvd.

-Kaffe Mercantile’s downtown location is located at 2276 Washington Blvd.
-Suite 101, Ogden Utah
+Kaffe Mercantile downtown location is located at 2276 Washington Blvd.
+Suite 101, Ogden, Utah.

 Nurture the Creative Mind is located at South end of the Union Station - 2501 Wall Ave, Ogden.

 OfficeEvolution –Will not be having exhibitions in the summer months.